edg1983/GREEN-VARAN/docs/GREEN-VARAN_usage.rst

 Updated gene consequences
 #########################
-By default, GREEN-VARAN update gene consequences in the SnpEff ANN field or the bcftools BCSQ if one is present in the input VCF file.
+By default, GREEN-VARAN search for the standard ANN (SnpEff), CSQ (VEP) or BCSQ (bcftools csq) annotation fields in the input VCF and update gene consequences in the detected field.
+If multiple compatible fields are found, only ANN is updated.
-In this way the annotation can be processed by most downstream tools evaluating segregation.
+You can configure a specific annotation field to update using `-q, --csq_field` option.
+Note that if the configured field is not found in the header, GREEN-VARAN will still search for the default ones.
 If none is found, GREEN-VARAN will create a new ANN field.
-To switch off gene consequence update use the ``--noupdate`` option.
+To switch off gene consequence update use the `--noupdate` option.

+In this way, the annotation can be processed by most downstream tools evaluating segregation.

 Here the tool will add one a new consequence for each possibly controlled genes, limited by the ``--connection`` option.
 The new consequence will follow standard format according to SnpEff or bcftools and have MODIFIER impact by default.